IBE160/SG-Gruppe-14-d2/docs/PRD.md

 - **So that** I can resume my session if I refresh the page or return later
 - **Acceptance Criteria:**
   - User can log in with verified email and password
-  - JWT token stored in localStorage
+  - JWT token managed by Supabase Auth client (stored securely, NOT in localStorage for security)
   - Token persists across page refreshes
   - User redirected to Dashboard after successful login
   - Invalid credentials show clear error: "Incorrect email or password"